 Star Trek celebrates its 50th birthday today, standing as one of the most beloved (and profitable) science fiction properties of all time.
 Its 50-year run is a pretty incredible achievement — especially considering the fact that, by all rights, this franchise shouldn’t still exist.
-Cancelled after just 3 seasons, the original series (TOS) could have easily gone the way of dozens of other sci-fi stories of its time that had great ambitions, yet just didn’t find the right fit for its audience.
+Canceled after just 3 seasons, the original series (TOS) could have easily gone the way of dozens of other sci-fi stories of its time that had great ambitions, yet just didn’t find the right fit for its audience.

 But Star Trek didn’t die.
 In fact, you might argue that the franchise is as strong and vibrant today as it ever was.
 The original show has spawned 13 films and 726 episodes of space exploring television so far, along with troves of related media, conventions, fan art, and more.
-With a new series in the works in Star Trek: Discovery, a blockbuster movie still in theaters, and promise of another film in the near future, the sci-fi institution is showing no signs of stopping.
+With a new series in the works in Star Trek: Discovery, a blockbuster movie still in theaters, and the promise of another film in the near future, the sci-fi institution is showing no signs of stopping.

 Today, on its 50th anniversary, we look back on one of the greatest sci-fi franchises ever created and attempt to examine why, still to this day, we all want to keep boldly going where no one has gone before.